sqlc-dev/sqlc/docs/tutorials/getting-started-sqlite.md

 );
 ```

-Next, create a `query.sql` file with the following four queries:
+Next, create a `query.sql` file with the following five queries:

 ```sql
 -- name: GetAuthor :one